 Punta de Teno is a small, rocky headland that forms the northwestern tip of Tenerife.
-The cape of volcanic origen is one of the oldest parts of the island.
-It came into existence some 10 million years ago, when streams of lava flowed into the sea and eventually turned into stone.
+Punta de Teno on Tenerife is one of the oldest parts of the island.
+The cape of volcanic origen came into existence some 10 million years ago, when streams of lava flowed into the sea and eventually turned into stone.

 This cinematic spot with impressive rock formations, crystal clear water and a seemingly eternal view over the Atlantic Ocean, reaching La Gomera und La Palma, will overwhelm you.